Our extensive research programs give our patients access to groundbreaking developments in patient care through carefully designed clinical trials.

 Clinicaltrials.gov Identifier: NCT04894734

-Brief Summary: This study is designed in two stages to evaluate the safety (Stage 1 and Stage 2) and efficacy (Stage 2) of NRTX-1001 in participants with drug resistant mesial temporal lobe epilepsy (MTLE).
-In Stage 1, participants will have surgical treatment with NRTX-1001.
-In Stage 2, participants will be randomized to either surgical treatment with NRTX-1001 or to a sham surgery (which is surgery that omits the placement of Investigational Cells) in combination with ongoing medical management.
+Brief Summary: This two-stage study is designed to evaluate the safety (Stage 1 and Stage 2) and efficacy (Stage 2) of inhibitory neuron transplantation in people with drug resistant mesial temporal lobe epilepsy (MTLE).
+In Stage 1, participants will receive transplants of NRTX-1001, an investigational cell product containing inhibitory neurons.
+In Stage 2, participants will be randomized to undergo either NRTX-1001 transplantation or a sham surgical procedure (which omits cell delivery).
+In both stages, participants will continue ongoing medical management of their epilepsy.

 PI: Derek Southwell, MD, PhD